AnouarHAMMAMIA/.NETArchitectInsights/Topic 1 Implementing Caching with Decorator Pattern and Scrutor Library/Add Caching To Repository With the Decorator Pattern.md

 namespace Savana.Persistence.Repositories
 {
-    public sealed class ExerciceRepository : IExerciceRepository
+    public sealed class ExerciseRepository : IExerciseRepository
     {
         private readonly SavanaDbContext _dbContext;

-        public ExerciceRepository(SavanaDbContext dbContext)
+        public ExerciseRepository(SavanaDbContext dbContext)
         {
             _dbContext = dbContext;
         }

-        public async Task<Exercice?> GetById(Guid id, CancellationToken cancellationToken =default) {
+        public async Task<Exercise?> GetById(Guid id, CancellationToken cancellationToken =default) {
-            return await _dbContext.Set<Exercice>()
+            return await _dbContext.Set<Exercise>()
-                .FirstOrDefaultAsync(exercice => exercice.id = id, cancellationToken);
+                .FirstOrDefaultAsync(exercise => exercise.id = id, cancellationToken);
         }
     }
 }
 ```

 Im going to use the scrutor library to add support for dependency injection
-so in runtime i can provide the decoration implementation of the Exercice Repository.
+so in runtime i can provide the decoration implementation of the Exercise Repository.

 To proceed, I'll create a new folder which i called ***CachingRepositories***.
-Within this folder, I'll create a new class titled ***CachingExerciceRepository*** as below:
+Within this folder, I'll create a new class titled ***CachingExerciseRepository*** as below:

 ![Alt text](image-3.png)